opensearch-project/documentation-website/_opensearch/supported-field-types/xy-point.md

 # xy point field type

 An xy point field type contains a point in a two-dimensional Cartesian coordinate system, specified by x and y coordinates.
 It is based on the Lucene [XYPoint](https://lucene.apache.org/core/9_3_0/core/org/apache/lucene/geo/XYPoint.html) field type.
 The xy point field type is similar to the [geopoint]({{site.url}}{{site.baseurl}}/opensearch/supported-field-types/geo-point/) field type, but does not have the range limitations of geopoint.
-The coordinates of an xy point are single-precision floating point values.
+The coordinates of an xy point are single-precision floating-point values.
 For information about the range and precision of floating-point values, see [Numeric field types]({{site.url}}{{site.baseurl}}/opensearch/supported-field-types/numeric/).

 ## Example